 - Acute inpatient hospitalization

-The simple answer is yes, Blue Cross Blue Shield rehab coverage includes inpatient drug rehab.
-The more nuanced answer is that Blue Cross Blue Shield insurance coverage extends to inpatient rehab for the majority of people they insure, but there are restrictions in most cases.
+The simple answer is yes, Blue Cross Blue Shield drug rehab coverage includes inpatient drug rehab.
+The more nuanced answer is that the insurance coverage extends to inpatient rehab center treatment for most people they insure, but there are restrictions in most cases.

 In other words, while having BCBS coverage can make rehab more affordable, it does not mean it will be free to anyone with their insurance coverage.